 It is also a “City on the Go”!
 On the First Friday of every month – throughout the year – businesses, artists, and entertainers throw a party (with great attendance) in downtown Goshen.
 Hours are generally from 5 to 9 p.m.

 The amazing thing about Goshen is that dissimliar groups of people work together to make our small city spectacular.
 The unsurpassed student achievent, remarkable kindergarten through graduate school programs, strong business base, vibrant downtown, solid neighborhoods and thriving arts and entertainment scene reflect our community’s uncommon willingness to collaborate.
+Check out more stories and videos about the awesome things happening in Goshen at goodofgoshen.com!

 A growing and ethnically diverse community